 Perhaps the shape of this exploit is beginning to dawn on you.
 I’ll shift the horizon a bit more.
 Bayh-Dole divides up a patent right into a private portion and a federal portion.
 In the usual disposition, a subject invention is owned by the contractor and the government receives a non-exclusive license to “practice and have practiced by and on the behalf of the United States.”
 This government license is broad–practice means in executive patent policy “to make, use, and sell” and have practiced means “to have made, have used, have sold.”
 The rights are essentially the same between the contractor and the federal government (except, oddly, that the government is not granted expressly the right to import–so the government apparently can’t authorize a generic drug company manufacturing in Canada to produce Xtandi for sale in the US–what a bungle Bayh-Dole is!).

-The difference in the two sets of rights is that the federal government’s scope is restricted to the government procurement market–the federal government and state governments (“the United States”), if not also municipal governments (which were expressly included in the executive branch patent policy, the ruins from which Bayh-Dole is built).
-The contractor, however, is not restricted to selling only to the “United States”–obviously, and can sell to anyone.
+The difference in the two sets of rights is that the federal government’s scope is restricted to the government use and procurement market–the federal government and state governments (“the United States”), if not also municipal governments (which were expressly included in the executive branch patent policy, the ruins from which Bayh-Dole is built).
+The contractor, however, is not restricted to selling only to or for the “United States”–obviously, and can sell to anyone.
 Thus, in the government-side market, the contractor competes with the government and anyone the government authorizes.
 That makes sense.
 If a contractor can provide an inventive thing more cheaply or effectively than the government and the companies it authorizes to provide services can do, then it makes sense that the government would buy from the contractor.
 Otherwise, no. But the government cannot compete with the contractor outside the government market.
 At best, it can march-in and force the contractor to allow others to compete with the contractor.

 The license is transferable only with the approval of the Federal agency except when transferred to the sucessor of that party [sic] of the contractor’s business to which the invention pertains

 Here the clause appears to contemplate small business contractors.
 Perhaps the whole clause was intended for small business contractors only.
 But it is not drafted to exclude nonprofits.
 This assignment, then, allows a contractor to make, say, an invention management organization the successor in interest to the contractor’s “business” dealing with the subject invention.
 In the case of a university, this is no different from assigning a subject invention to a research foundation–except here there is absolutely no requirement to pass along as well the public covenant regarding nonprofit dealings with subject inventions, such as restrictions on how licensing income is spent (though the limits in 35 USC 200 still apply–it is, after all, an invention arising from federally supported research or development).

 What’s more, there is no restriction that the assignment must be to an invention management organization.
 The assignment could be to a company, a big company, a company that might have an interest in commercializing the invention and taking over development research.
 The difference between this (e)(1) approach and the approach by which a contractor “retains title” is that (i) the contractor doesn’t have the cost and bother of filing patent applications and (ii) the deal has to be done upfront, before the funding agreement is in place.
 There’s a third difference, too, involving the custom march-in procedures for this approach, which we will get to.